jallohab/wp-database-analytics/README.md

 ---

-<p align="center"> This project will show the police brutality of African Americans using the US map.
+<p align="center"> This project is the data analytics of police brutality using the map in the United States.
     <br>
 </p>